black and white bed linen

 At Risk Dam

-A required periodic inspection in 2014 showed that the current dam has degraded and has outlived its previous intended use.
+A required periodic inspection in 2011 discovered that the current dam has severely degraded and has outlived its previous intended use.
 Since its original construction, new standards are required for dam safety.
 The new dam design will meet or exceed the new safety standards, reduce maintenence and provide for more consistent water levels beneficial to the ecology of the lake, river and watershed systems.

 The Lily Lake District was created in 2022 to assist the Town of Nashville, Wisconsin with financial support to replace the aging and outdated Lily River Dam.